-- Get early prenatal care, even before you're pregnant.
+- Seek early prenatal care, even before you're pregnant.
 Quitting smoking, reducing stress, stopping birth control — these are all things to talk to your doctor about before you get pregnant.
-Also, be sure you talk to your doctor about any medications you're taking.
+Also discuss medications you're taking.

-- Eat a balanced diet.
+- Eat a healthy diet.
 Include a vitamin supplement that contains folic acid.
-Also, limit caffeine.

 - Exercise regularly.
 Work with your doctor to develop an exercise plan that's right for you.

 - Avoid risks.
 These include harmful substances such as alcohol, cigarettes and illegal drugs.
-Also, avoid X-rays, hot tubs and saunas.
+Also avoid hot tubs and saunas.

 - Avoid infections.
-Be sure you are up to date on all of your vaccinations before becoming pregnant.
+Update your vaccinations before becoming pregnant.
 Certain types of infections can be harmful to a developing baby.

 - Keep diabetes under control.
-If you have diabetes, work with your doctor to be sure it's well controlled before and after getting pregnant.
+If you have diabetes, work with your doctor to manage the condition before and during pregnancy.

 If you have a family history of heart defects or other genetic disorders, consider talking with a genetic counselor before becoming pregnant.

-- Patent ductus arteriosus.
+- What is patent ductus arteriosus?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/pda/.
 Accessed Oct.
 20, 2014.

 - Patent ductus arteriosus.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
+The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
 Accessed Oct.
 20, 2014.

-- Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home/index.html.
-Accessed Nov.
-9, 2011.
+- Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home.
+Accessed Oct.
+20, 2014.